tyrw/css-tricks-react-auth/README.md

 The flow for using a JWT in your React application looks like this:

-1. Your React app requests a JWT whenever the user wants to sign on.
+1. Your React app requests a JWT from the authentication server whenever the user wants to sign on.
 2. The authentication server generates a JWT using a private key and then sends the JWT back to your React app.
-3. Your React app stores this JWT and sends it to your application server whenever your user needs to make a request.
+3. Your React app stores this JWT and sends it to your backend server whenever your user needs to make a request.
-4. Your application server verifies the JWT using a public key and then reads the payload to determine which user is making the request.
+4. Your backend server verifies the JWT using a public key and then reads the payload to determine which user is making the request.

 Each of these steps is simple to write down, but each step has its own pitfalls when you actually want to implement it and keep it secure.
 Especially over time, as new threat vectors emerge and new platforms need to be patched or supported, the security overhead can add up quickly.

 ## Userfront removes auth complexity in React apps

 Userfront is a framework that abstracts away auth complexity.
-This makes it much easier for you to work with authentication in a React application and, perhaps most importantly, keeps all the auth protocols updated for you automatically over time.
+This makes it much easier for you to work with authentication in a React application and, perhaps most importantly, it keeps all the auth protocols updated for you automatically over time.

 The underlying philosophy with Userfront is that world-class auth should not take effort – it should be easy to set up, and security updates should happen for you automatically.
 Userfront has all the bells and whistles of authentication, Single Sign On (SSO), access control, and multi-tenancy, with a production-ready free tier up to 10,000 monthly active users.

 For most modern React applications, it’s a great solution.

 ### Setting up authentication in React

-Now we will go through building all the main aspects of authentication in a React application.
+Now we'll go through building all the main aspects of authentication in a React application.
 The final code for this example is available [here](https://github.com/tyrw/css-tricks-react-auth).

-Use your favorite boilerplate to set up your React application and get your build pipeline in order.
-In this article, we’ll use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), which does a lot of the setup work for us, and we’ll also add [React Router](https://reactrouter.com/web/guides/quick-start) for our client-side routing.
+Set up your React application and get your build pipeline in order however you prefer.
+In this tutorial, we’ll use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), which does a lot of the setup work for us, and we’ll also add [React Router](https://reactrouter.com/web/guides/quick-start) for client-side routing.
 Start by installing Create React App and React Router:

 ```js
 npx create-react-app my-app